atgreen/idm-satellite-openshift-demo/README.md

 1. Create a VM with 12GB of RAM and 400GB of storage.
 Name it `sat6.atgreen.org`.

-2. Run "`subscription-manager register`" with the appropriate --proxy=... and related arguments.
+1. Run "`subscription-manager register`" with the appropriate --proxy=... and related arguments.

-4. Run "`subscription-manager list --all --available`" to find the Pool ID of the Satellite subscription.
+1. Run "`subscription-manager list --all --available`" to find the Pool ID of the Satellite subscription.

-5. Run "`subscription-manager attach --pool=`"... with the appropriate Pool ID.
+1. Run "`subscription-manager attach --pool=`"... with the appropriate Pool ID.

-6. Run "`subscription-manager repos --disable=\*`" to disable all repos.
+1. Run "`subscription-manager repos --disable=\*`" to disable all repos.

-7. Selectively enable repos with...
+1. Selectively enable repos with...
 <pre><code>for r in rhel-7-server-rpms \
          rhel-server-rhscl-7-rpms \
          rhel-7-server-satellite-6.2-rpms; do
     subscription-manager repos --enable=$r;
 done;</code></pre>

-8. Install bits and reboot with...
+1. Install bits and reboot with...
 <pre><code>yum install -y satellite-installer katello ipa-client \
 && yum update -y \
 && sync && reboot</code></pre>

-9. Log back into the server, and run the installer like so:
+1. Log back into the server, and run the installer like so:
 <pre><code>satellite-installer --foreman-initial-organization "OSCP PoC" \
                         --foreman-initial-location "Innovation Zone" \
                         --foreman-admin-username=admin \
                         --foreman-admin-password=Redhat1! \
                         --scenario=satellite</code></pre>
-   Be sure to provide your own values for initial org, initial location, and admin passord.
+   Be sure to provide your own values for initial org, initial location, and admin password.
 Also, use one or more of the following installer options to configure access through the web
    proxy:
 <pre><code>--katello-proxy-password Proxy password for authentication (default: nil)